feathersjs/docs/api/primus.md

 ### `params.provider`

-For any [service method call](./services.md) made through `params.provider` will be set to `primus`.
+For any [service method call](./services.md) made through a Primus socket `params.provider` will be set to `primus`.
 In a [hook](./hooks.md) this can for example be used to prevent external users from making a service method call:

 ```js
 app.service('users').hooks({